thunderbird/Thunderbird-Metrics/README.md

 Copyright © 2025 Teal Dulcet

 The Thunderbird Community Metrics are designed to complement @mkmelin’s existing “Thunderbird Metrics” e-mail, while providing data from additional sources.
-There are a total of six e-mails, covering 11 sources:
+There are a total of six e-mails, covering 12 sources:

 1. Bugzilla/BMO, Crash Stats and Thunderbird Code Coverage
 2. GitHub
-3. Mozilla Connect
+3. Thunderbird Stats and Mozilla Connect
 4. Thunderbird Add-ons/ATN
 5. Support (Mozilla Support/SUMO, Mozilla Discourse and Topicbox)
 6. Localization (Pontoon and Weblate)